ShunxiWu/513-final/RUNCODE.md

 4. **Output Generation**: Saves the aggregated features to a CSV file for further analysis or model training.

-5. **Instructions**：
+### Instructions:
    1. Ensure you have Python installed on your system.
    2. Download the Python script `label.py`.
    3. Modify the `folder_path` variable in the script to point to the directory containing your CSV files.
-  7. Ensure that all necessary libraries are installed (`pandas`, `numpy`, `scipy`).
+   4. Ensure that all necessary libraries are installed (`pandas`, `numpy`, `scipy`).

-## ML.ipynb - Machine Learning Training
+## Machine Learning Training - ML.ipynb

 This notebook focuses on training machine learning models using the preprocessed and labeled data.
 It follows the standard machine learning workflow, including the following steps: